-by Greg King on April 8, 2008 in Network-Attached Storage
+by Greg King on April 8, 2008 in Networking, Storage

 The first-ever NAS we took a look at was a dual-bay Thecus N2100.
 We are returning to those roots today by now taking a look at the single-bay N1200.
 We were pleased to see that Thecus once again delivered a well-built NAS that’s not only strudy, but packs in numerous useful features as well.